Following are projects that MCEDSV is currently engaged in to help end domestic and sexual violence in Michigan

 Building the Safety Net Project - BSN

 MCEDSV continues making great progress on the innovative Building the Safety Net Project (BSN).
-Generously supported by the McGregor Fund, the goal of BSN is to increase long‐term sustainability and capacity of domestic violence programs in the City of Detroit.
+Original funding for the project was generously provided by the McGregor Fund.
+The goal of BSN is to increase long‐term sustainability and capacity of domestic violence programs in the City of Detroit.